Tharuka-Herath/Ai-image-generator/README.md

 # Ai-image-generator

-practice projrct using node and javascript and API's
+practice project using node and javascript and API's